AntonioCarlini/docs-to-yaml/README.md

 | process-digital-SOC/   | helpers to produce CSV files for SOC files found on www.digital.com via archive.org
 | vaxhaven-to-yaml/      | produces bin/vaxhaven.yaml, describing documents on bitsavers

+## Infrastructure Files ##

+### Inputs ###

+_bin/filesize.store_ is a YAML file that lists URL or local file path against filesize.
+It is intended to act as a cache of file size data that would otherwise have to be read from either a local filesystem or from a website.

+_bin/md5.store_ is a YAML file that lists URL or local file path against that file's MD5 checksum.
+It is intended to act as a cache of MD5 checksums and speeds up processing by avoiding re-computing MD5 checksums unless absolutely necessary.

+_data/bitsavers-IndexByDate.txt_ is taken unchanged from https://bitsavers.org/pdf/IndexByDate.txt (or any official mirror).
+It should be re-fetched whenever significant new data is available.

+_data/VaxHaven.txt_ is a of manually concatenated web pages from the www.vaxhaven.com website.
+The intention is to parse this accumulated HTML data to produce a list of documents found on that website.

+### Outputs ###

+_bin/bitsavers.yaml_ is a collection of YAML that describes documents found on the bitsavers website.

+_bin/vaxhaven.yaml_ is a collection of YAML that describes documents found on the www.vaxhaven.com website.

+## YAML Producers ##

 ### bitsavers-to-yaml

+This program produces a YAML file that describes each DEC-related document found on http://www.bitsavers.org.

-Takes a copy of IndexByDate.txt that has been downloaded from bitsavers, along with a file that supplies the MD5 sums for many of those files and produces a YAML file that describes the subset of DEC-related information.
+It takes a copy of _data/bitsavers-IndexByDate.txt_ that has been downloaded from bitsavers, along with a file that supplies the MD5 sums for many of those files and produces _bin/bitsavers.yaml_, a YAML file that describes the relevant documents.

 ### file-tree-to-yaml